 The provider must file in the Office of the County Recorder in the county where the treatment took place.
 Consensual liens should be filed in both the Office of the County Recorder where the treatment took place and also in the County Recorder where the patient resides.
 AHCCCS must file in the county where the injury happened.
 Certain County hospitals, such as the recently created Maricopa County Health District also have automatic lien rights that attach at the moment care and treatment is rendered.
 Finally, certain employers which have self-funded medical benefit plans, formed under the Employment and Retirements Security Act (ERISA) of 1974, have broad and expansive lien rights which supersede state laws and regulations under the doctrine of Federal Preemption.

 That depends on what level of service you have chosen.
-If you are a Level 2 customer who only uses SWMS for our forms, notaries, filing and record retention service, then you must make your own decision as to how to respond.
-If you are Level 1 customer, SWMS will handle your lien from start to finish.
+If you are a Level 2 customer who only uses SWL, Inc. for our forms and filing and record retention service, then you must make your own decision as to how to respond.
+If you are Level 1 customer, SWL, Inc.™ will handle your lien from start to finish.